ZhefeiGong/TongjiWork_CV/README.md

 * workFinal

-It was a teamwork to finish a literature review.
+It was a teamwork to finish a literature review and re-produce the models in some classical papers in CV.
 Maybe it will change with  the release of COVID-19.